This week sees the appeal process begin in the court case between pension provider Options SIPP UK (formerly Carey Pensions UK) and Mr Russell Adams.

 Whilst accepting business from an unregulated introducer was not against the rules, it seems many red flags against CL&P were not picked up and acted on promptly by Carey’s.
 These include an FSA warning advising not to do business with CL&P’s director Terence Wright, as well as CL&P offering financial incentives to clients to invest.

-Whilst the Ombudsman did acknowledge that Carey’s had carried out some level of checks on CL&P it described them as “reactive” and done in a “piecemeal” way and noted that they were carried out after they had already accepted business from them.
+Whilst the Ombudsman did acknowledge that Carey Pensions had carried out some level of checks on CL&P it described them as “reactive” and done in a “piecemeal” way.
+And noted that they were carried out after they had already accepted business from them.

 Storefirst was a high-risk investment involving the purchase of storage units.
 They offered a guaranteed level of income during a set period, after which investors could either sell the units or take whatever income they provided.

 Initially some investors did receive returns of 8% but the payments subsequently stopped and investors found it difficult to sell the units.